Modified Car Insurance: How Modifications Affect Your Rates & Coverage

 Whether you've added an aftermarket exhaust, dropped your suspension, or swapped in a turbocharged engine, one rule applies across the board: all modifications must be disclosed to your insurance company.
 Failing to report even a seemingly minor change can put your entire policy at risk.

 Most major carriers — including State Farm, Geico, Progressive, Allstate, and Farmers — require a formal written modification disclosure form (often called a "Custom Parts and Equipment" or "Vehicle Modification Disclosure" form) signed and officially attached to your policy.
-A verbal mention over the phone is not enough.
+A verbal mention over the phone, or even an email without written confirmation, is not sufficient.
+Carriers have continued tightening their modification underwriting policies through 2025 and into 2026, with California seeing the highest rates of claim denial and policy non-renewal for undisclosed modifications.

 Here's a breakdown of the most common modification categories and how insurers view each: